 5. Define two to three personas that you want to target, and build marketing campaigns around those personas.

 This means you’ll need to produce well-written creative assets, blogs, landing pages and nurturing emails tailored to those specific personas.
 If you think your persona is everyone, think again.
-It’s critical to focus on a few very specific personas in your marketing and media buying to reach your ideal prospects.
+It’s critical to focus on a few very specific personas.
+You’ll need that focus in your marketing and media buying to reach your ideal prospects.

 6. Allow your marketing teams and agencies to test campaigns with a budget significant enough to move the needle.